 I am so crazy excited to be introducing Cricut to you!
-We do quite a bit of crafting and I have been side eyeing a cutting machine for years.
-In fact, my husband bought me a cutting machine years ago when they first came out.
+We do quite a bit of crafting, and I have been side-eyeing a cutting machine for years.
+My husband bought me a cutting machine when they first came out years ago.
 I tried forever to figure out how to work the thing.
-The computer program was confusing and I just could not figure out.
+The computer program was confusing, and I could not figure it out.
 I ended up giving it away.

-For the last few years I’ve been watching as Cricut introduced the Express Air and Air 2.
+For the last few years, I’ve watched as Cricut introduced the Express Air and Air 2.
 But I was afraid to spend the money on yet another craft item I wouldn’t use.
 You know how that goes!
 When Cricut asked if they could send me a machine and supplies to try it out, I had to say yes.

-If like me, you are nervous about using a cutting machine – then keep on reading.
-I am thrilled with how easy it has been to literally plug in the Explore Air 2 and start crafting within minutes.
+If, like me, you are nervous about using a cutting machine, keep reading.
+I am thrilled with how easy it has been to plug in the Explore Air 2 and start crafting within minutes.